UDOOboard/Vision-Docs/docs/04_Basic_Setup/04_Remote_Desktop_(VNC).md

-You can use UDOO Vision as a Desktop PC, connected to 4K or UHD monitors, keyboard and mouse.
+You can use UDOO VISION as a Desktop PC, connected to 4K or UHD monitors, keyboard and mouse.
 This is probably the most used setup, but if you want you can communicate with the board in remote way, so long as you leaving the board connected to a network.

 [Virtual Network Computing (VNC)](https://en.wikipedia.org/wiki/Virtual_Network_Computing) is a graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
-Basically VNC allows you to use your keyboard and mouse of your PC to interact with the graphical desktop environment of the UDOO Vision from remote.
+Basically VNC allows you to use your keyboard and mouse of your PC to interact with the graphical desktop environment of the UDOO VISION from remote.

 ## Requirements
-A first condition to establish a VNC connection with your UDOO Vision is to have previously completed the tutorial about [Find IP Address](!Basic_Setup/Find_IP_Address).
+A first condition to establish a VNC connection with your UDOO VISION is to have previously completed the tutorial about [Find IP Address](!Basic_Setup/Find_IP_Address).
-A second condition is to install a `VNC Server` on your UDOO Vision system, and install an `VNC Client` on the PC from which you want to connect to UDOO Vision.
+A second condition is to install a `VNC Server` on your UDOO VISION system, and install an `VNC Client` on the PC from which you want to connect to UDOO VISION.

-## VNC Server (on UDOO Vision)
+## VNC Server (on UDOO VISION)

 A VNC server is a program that shares a desktop with other computers over the Internet.
-Choose the software for the OS you've installed on your UDOO Vision.
+Choose the software for the OS you've installed on your UDOO VISION.

 <div>
  <ul id="vnc-server" class="nav nav-tabs" role="tablist">